moon290/chanjuanli.github.io/_pages/more.md

 - May 24, 2019, the code and data of the following paper: **Mu-Forcing: Training Variational Recurrent Autoencoders for Text Generation** (TALLIP 2019) are available at [here](https://github.com/dayihengliu/Mu-Forcing-VRAE).

-- May 14, 2019, the following paper: **TIGS: An Inference Algorithm for Text Inﬁlling with Gradient Search** was accepted by **Association for Computational Linguistics** (ACL 2019).
+- May 14, 2019, the following paper: **TIGS: An Inference Algorithm for Text Inﬁlling with Gradient Search** was accepted to the **ACL 2019**.

-- May 06, 2019, the following paper: **Mu-Forcing: Training Variational Recurrent Autoencoders for Text Generation** was accepted by **ACM Transactions on Asian and Low-Resource Language Information Processing** (TALLIP 2019).
+- May 06, 2019, the following paper: **Mu-Forcing: Training Variational Recurrent Autoencoders for Text Generation** was accepted to the **ACM Transactions on Asian and Low-Resource Language Information Processing** (TALLIP 2019).

-- April 15, 2019, the following paper: **Ancient-Modern Chinese Translation with a New Large Training Dataset** was accepted by **ACM Transactions on Asian and Low-Resource Language Information Processing** (TALLIP 2019).
+- April 15, 2019, the following paper: **Ancient-Modern Chinese Translation with a New Large Training Dataset** was accepted to the **ACM Transactions on Asian and Low-Resource Language Information Processing** (TALLIP 2019).

 Demos
 ------